California #TakesTheLead on Harassment Laws: What Does It Mean for Employers?

 Joe is praised by clients, co-counsel and colleagues for his collaborative approach and ability to bring out the best work from the team.

 Class Actions.
 Joe has extensive class action expertise representing employers in retail, technology and manufacturing including Sears, International Paper, Juniper Networks and Home Depot.
 He has repeatedly defeated class certification in wage-and-hour class actions for Sears.
 And in 2014, he persuaded two federal courts to reject the California Supreme Court's Iskanian decision and compel individual arbitration of representative PAGA claims.

 Individual Claims.
 Joe has successfully defended employers such as Microsoft, Twitter, Genentech, and NVIDIA in high-visibility matters, frequently obtaining summary judgment or substantial summary adjudication.

 ERISA & Benefits Litigation.
 Joe has litigated various ERISA and state law benefits claims for plans and sponsors including Oracle, Robert Half International, PricewaterhouseCoopers, and the University of California.
 Joe has special expertise in change-in-control severance claims, including defending Oracle in numerous ERISA arbitrations regarding change-in-control severance plans in which employees sought change-in-control benefits after Oracle acquired Siebel Systems.

-Apple.
-Joe has represented Apple for 20+ years and successfully defended various single-plaintiff and class action cases.
+Fortune 10 Technology Company.
+Joe has represented this employer for 20+ years and successfully defended various single-plaintiff and class action cases.

 L.L.
 Nunn Trust/Deep Springs College.
-Joe represents the dissenting Trustees of Deep Springs College seeking to protect the donor’s intent set forth in the charitable trust that governs the College.
+Joe represented the dissenting Trustees of Deep Springs College seeking to protect the donor’s intent set forth in the charitable trust that governs the College.